turingschool/front-end-curriculum/lessons/pull-request-review.md

 * Submit a PR for feature B with the `feature-b` branch

 ### Cleaning Up Commit History
  Often when you're ready to merge, there will be multiple commits that are not important to the workflow history of the branch being merged in.
 For example, nobody needs to see the time you ran `git commit -m "F U WEBPACK"`, or how many times your commit message read `fix merge conflict`.

+ This is where rebasing, and squashing come in.

 #### Rebasing Commits
 [Documentation](https://git-scm.com/docs/git-rebase)